Professor of Management and Social Sciences

 Dr Vincent Lien (Clare College, University of Cambridge)

-Venue: University of Cambridge, SG2, Alison Richard Building, 7 West Road, CB3 9DP Cambridge, United Kingdom.
+Venue: University of Cambridge, SG2, Alison Richard Building, 7 West Road, CB3 9DP Cambridge, United Kingdom (and online).

 Date and time: 27 May 2026, 10:00-14:30.